 Another possibility for why SEP may have missed a detection is that the antivirus on a given system could have been tampered with, turned off or simply have not updated its definitions.
 Certified virus definitions are presently released by Symantec up to three times per day.
 If a computer is found to be out of date, it should be updated as quickly as possible (with Rapid Release definitions, if there is an outbreak underway) and a full system scan run.

 Also note that different computer security vendors have different criteria for what files and behaviors are considered malicious or suspicious.
 Symantec, for example, will only detect and remediate files that are in themselves harmful.
 Threat artifacts, autorun files and similar are not universally detected.
 This is by design.
 (For more information, please see Why Symantec Endpoint Protection does not remove AT, INF, INI, and registry keys related to infections.)
-The article Symantec's Antispyware Approach may help clarify why certain products are or are not detected by SEP.
 Also see the article All About Grayware as different vendors have different criteria for detection of Potentially Unwanted Applications (PUA), also known as Potentially Unwanted Programs (PUP).

 What to do next?